prajjwalgangwar/rest_api/README.md

 # rest_api

-A new Flutter project for the demo of rest api
+A new Flutter project for the demo of rest apis

 ## Getting Started